Aloshi/EmulationStation/THEMES.md

 	- Path to the "filled star" image.
 Image must be square (width equals height).
 * `unfilledPath` - type: PATH.
 	- Path to the "unfilled star" image.
 Image must be square (width equals height).
+* `color` - type: COLOR.
+	- Multiply each pixel's color by this color.
+For example, an all-white image with `<color>FF0000</color>` would become completely red.
+You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
 * `zIndex` - type: FLOAT.
 	- z-index value for component.
 Components will be rendered in order of z-index value from low to high.